-In the process of developing the Strategy it was confirmed that considerable work is already occurring around AUstralia to protect, promote, support and monitor breastfeeding, through each level of government and in non-government organisation.
-It is envisaged that the implementation and governance arragements established under this Strategy will provide further opportunities to coordinate, share and learn from these valuable efforts at the local, state/territory and national levels.
+In the process of developing the Strategy it was confirmed that considerable work is already occurring around Australia to protect, promote, support and monitor breastfeeding, through each level of government and in non-government organisations.
+It is envisaged that the implementation and governance arrangements established under this Strategy will provide further opportunities to coordinate, share and learn from these valuable efforts at the local, state/territory and national levels.

-A multifaceted approach is needed to foster an environment that supports and enables mothers to breastfeed, involving not only governments but also health professionals; community, family and peer leaders; non-government organisation; employers and workplaces; child care services; as well as the manufacturers, importers and retailers of infact formula.
+A multifaceted approach is needed to foster an environment that supports and enables mothers to breastfeed, involving not only governments but also health professionals; community, family and peer leaders; non-government organisations; employers and workplaces; child care services; as well as the manufacturers, importers and retailers of infant formula.
 Many of these stakeholders were consulted during the development of the Strategy.
 Although the Strategy does not provide immediate resolution to all the specific issues raised by stakeholders, the Strategy provides a governance mechanism and the mandate to progress these issues.
-Issues such as the promotion and marketing of infact forumula, the regulatory framework for human milk banks and monitoring and reporting will be addressed in greater detail as implementation work progresses.
+Issues such as the promotion and marketing of infant formula, the regulatory framework for human milk banks and monitoring and reporting will be addressed in greater detail as implementation work progresses.
 Stakeholders will continue to be involved and consulted.

 The launch if this Strategy comes at a time of significant health reform for Australia.
 Breastfeeding policies and programs are related to many aspects of the health and community services systems where changes are occurring or being considered.
 This provides both opportunities and challenges for implementing the Australian National Breastfeeding Strategy as it complements and informs these related policies.